 How long do carrots last in the fridge?
 When properly stored, raw carrots will last 3 to 4 weeks in the refrigerator.

-And, apart from the multitudes of health benefits, this sweet and crunchy veggie is also an essential ingredient in many dishes.
+And, apart from the multitudes of health benefits, this sweet and crunchy veggie is also an essential ingredient in many carrot recipes.

 So today, folks, we’ll talk about all things carrots – shelf life, proper storage, and how to extend their lifespan.